obidam/pcm/matlab/README.md

 ```

 ## Dependencies
 At this time, the PCM Matlab toolbox relies on the [Netlab Neural Network Software, version 3.3](http://www.aston.ac.uk/eas/research/groups/ncrg/resources/netlab/).
-But it is included in the PCM distribution under the `src` folder, so you don't have to install it.
+But it is included in the PCM distribution under the `lib` folder, so you don't have to install it.

 ## Install
 Simply ensure that you have the PCM Matlab toolbox (`src`) and its dependencies (`lib`) folders on your Matlab path !